meidata/meidata.github.io/_knitr/markdown_blog/Kaggle competition Quora question pairs .Rmd

 2.Distance features (mostly inspired by @abhishek, it really guided me into the competition): The distance between two vectors.

-    The vectors of words are constructed from pre-trained google news w2v model, I tried to build my own w2v model by using all the questions in both dataset but it didn't outperform the pre-trained one, I guess the reason is quite obvious due to the size of the corpus.
+    The vectors of words are constructed from pre-trained google news w2v model, I tried to build my own w2v model by using all the questions in both datasets but it didn't outperform the pre-trained one, I guess the reason is quite obvious due to the size of the corpus.

      1. Jaccard similarity
      2. Cosine similarity
      3. Euclidean distance
      4. Minkowski distance
      3. Levenshtein Distance
-        (package *fuzzywuzzy* :string similarity/partial string similarity/token sort)
+        (package *fuzzywuzzy* : string similarity/partial string similarity/token sort)
      4. Word mover's distance

 *To try:*